CIA activities in the United States

 The Central Intelligence Agency (CIA) is a civilian foreign intelligence service of the United States federal government, tasked with gathering, processing, and analyzing national security information from around the world.

 The National Resources Division is the domestic wing of the CIA.
 Although the CIA is focused on gathering intelligence from foreign nations, it has performed operations within the United States to achieve its goals.
-Some of these operations only became known to the public years after they had been conducted, and were met with significant criticism from the population as a whole, with allegations that these operations may violate the Constitution.
+Some of these operations only became known to the public years after they had been conducted, and were met with significant criticism, with allegations that these operations may violate the Constitution.

 1950

 Starting in 1950, the CIA researched and experimented with the use of possible mind-control drugs and other chemical, biological and radiological stimuli on both willing and uninformed subjects.
 The purpose of these programs was to "investigate whether and how it was possible to modify an individual's behavior by covert means."

 CIA Director Roscoe H. Hillenkoetter approved the first mind-control study, named Project BLUEBIRD, which was later renamed Project ARTICHOKE.